wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-service-life-cycle-microsoft-365/includes/2-private-public-general-availability.md

-A product, or services, lifecycle typically has three phases:
+A product or service lifecycle typically has three phases:

 1. Private preview
-1. Public preview
+2. Public preview
-1. General Availability (GA)
+3. General availability (GA)

+When a product or a service retires, it reaches the phase end of support.

-## Private preview
+### Private preview

-A product, or service, might be released to a limited number of users in a private preview to test new features or functionality.
-Typically, users can sign up to be members of a private preview, but the preview release isn't made available to the general public.
+In this phase, Microsoft might release a product or service to a limited number of users to test and evaluate new features or functionality.
+This phase doesn't include formal support.
+Typically, users can sign up to be members of a private preview, but the preview release isn't made available to the public.

-## Public preview
+### Public preview

-To receive feedback from a broad range of users, Microsoft typically releases public previews of products and services before their GA release.
+In this phase, Microsoft typically releases public previews of products and services before their GA release to receive feedback from a broad range of users.
 These products and services are clearly marked as preview and include beta or pre-release features and services.
-Because preview features are pre-release, they aren't supported and should only be used to test upcoming functionality.
+This phase allows users to explore and test upcoming functionality.
+Users may also receive some limited support depending on the product or service.

-## General availability (GA)
+### General availability (GA)

-When a product or service is GA, it's the release version and is fully supported.
-GA products and services have been through a full development and test lifecycle to ensure stability and reliability.
+After the public preview is completed, Microsoft releases the product or service.
+The product or service becomes available to all customers with formal support, known as the release version.
+The products and services in this phase have been through a full development and test lifecycle to ensure stability and reliability.
 With Microsoft 365, new features are added to the products and services periodically.
-It's useful for IT developers, and administrators, to be aware of preview features before they have their GA release.
-Organizations can then educate users about these new features and ensure products are used optimally.
+It's useful for IT developers, and administrators, to be aware of preview features before they have their general availability release.
+Organizations can then educate users about these new features, ensure products are used optimally and be aware of the impact on existing functionality.

-## End of support
+### End of support

-Eventually older products can no longer be supported and these products will reach the end of support.
-Once a product reaches end of support it will no longer receive updates.
+Eventually, older products or retired services can no longer be supported, and these products and services will reach the end of support.
+Once a product or service reaches end of support, it will no longer receive updates or assisted support.
+Customers are encouraged to migrate to the latest version of the product or service.

-For more information on end of support, see [Overview - Product end of support](https://docs.microsoft.com/lifecycle/overview/product-end-of-support-overview).
+For more information on end of support, see [Overview - Product end of support](/lifecycle/overview/product-end-of-support-overview?azure-portal=true).